spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

 <br />

-5. The next few steps will guide you to create a cluster profile referencing the provider image you must have already pushed to an image registry.
-Check the **Prerequisites** section if you do not have a provider image in an image registry.

-  Open a web browser and log in to [Palette](https://console.spectrocloud.com).
+5. Open a web browser and log in to [Palette](https://console.spectrocloud.com).
 Ensure you are in the **Default** project scope before creating a cluster profile.

 6. Navigate to the left **Main Menu** and select **Profiles**.
 Click on the **Add Cluster Profile** button, and fill out the required basic information fields to create a cluster profile for Edge.